AFCON 2025: Why Morocco went after Mendy and Nwabali's towels

 Fans and analysts were left scratching their heads, wondering why such seemingly minor actions could dominate headlines.

-Shaka Hislop, the former West Ham United goalkeeper, shed light on the tactical significance of the towel incidents during an appearance on ESPN FC.
+Shaka Hislop, a former West Ham United goalkeeper, shed light on the tactical significance of the towel incidents during an appearance on ESPN FC.

 “So, whether it’s dry conditions and you put a lot of water on it and wring it until it’s just right, or as in the Afcon final it’s raining and you have to keep them dry so they function well,” Hislop explained.